 In 2018, Ben Stokes moved to Rajasthan Royals for ₹12.5 crore.
 While his performances weren’t as stellar as in 2017, Stokes remained one of the marquee players in the IPL due to his versatility and international experience.

-Indian pacer Jaydev Unadkat attracted the highest bid of ₹8.4 crore from Rajasthan Royals in the 2019 IPL auction.
+The 2019 auction ended with joint top buys: Jaydev Unadkat (Rajasthan Royals) and mystery spinner Varun Chakravarthy (Kings XI Punjab) at ₹8.4 crore apiece.
 Known for his left-arm pace and variations, Unadkat had been a regular in the IPL, but his high price tag raised eyebrows due to his inconsistent performances.

 2020: Pat Cummins (Kolkata Knight Riders) - ₹15.5 Crore